 Usually, the low-latency kernel, or the latest kernel you've built is the one that gets booted.
 If this doesn't appear to be happening, reboot and hold down the left shift key when the system is coming back up.
 This should give you the GRUB menu where you can select a specific kernel.

-Note: Stopping pulseaudio can have a negative effect on audio in all other apps.
+Note: Stopping pipewire and pulseaudio can have a negative effect on audio in all other apps.
 Problems can range from absolutely no sound to a broken volume control.
 I frequently get tripped up by this.
-E.g. I've got pulseaudio stopped and I try to watch a video in my web browser, or try to watch a movie.
+E.g. I've got pipewire stopped and I try to watch a video in my web browser, or try to watch a movie.
 The video will not play.
-Be sure to restart pulseaudio when you want to use audio in other apps.
+Be sure to restart pipewire when you want to use audio in other apps.
+Check out the instructions on this page to get pulseaudio and JACK working together:

 The most subtle way is to use pasuspender which will suspend pulseaudio while another program is running.
 This is most useful with JACK: